1 Principles topenlarge

 Cap the end of the nail

-Remove the insertion handle and its connecting screw (with or without the compression device).
+Remove the insertion handle/aiming guide and its connecting screw (with or without the compression device).

 Insert an end cap in order to prevent ingrowth of bony tissue.

-End caps of different lengths are available and may add as much as 15 mm to the overall length of the nail.
+End caps of different lengths may be available and may add as much as 15 mm to the overall length of the nail.
 Our example shows a 0 mm end cap, which fits completely into the nail.

 Finally, the wounds are irrigated and cleaned.

-Insert one drainage tube into the main wound.
+One drainage tube may be inserted into the main wound.

 The different layers of the main wound are closed separately.
 For the stab incisions, skin closure only is performed.